Twilight-Oracle/twilight-oracle/content/cards/printed/southeast-asia-scoring.md

 ---
 Both sides score:
 * 1 VP each for Control of Burma, Cambodia/Laos, Vietnam, Malaysia, Indonesia, the Philippines
-* 2 VPs for Control of Thailand
+* 2 VP for Control of Thailand

 May not be held.